1981–82 FIS Ski Jumping World Cup

 The 1981–82 FIS Ski Jumping World Cup was the third World Cup season in ski jumping.

 It began in Cortina d'Ampezzo, Italy on 20 December 1981 and finished in Planica, Yugoslavia on 28 March 1982.
-The individual World Cup was won by Armin Kogler and Nations Cup by Austria.
+The individual World Cup overall winner was Austrian ski jumper Armin Kogler for the second year in a row (although he won only three times this season and Ole Bremseth six wins in total) and Nations Cup was taken by Team of Austria.

+22 men's individual events on 14 different venues in 11 countries were held.
+Two individual World Cup competitions in St. Nizier were completely cancelled due to lack of snow.